 So, the essential part is to find the reason behind it.
 That is why you need to track the symptom.
 Then, if it turns out to be worsening, immediately visit a vet for better options.

 Why Giving Cough Medicine Isn’t a Good Idea?

 Generally, when a dog starts to cough, the owner usually gives them cough medicine which consists of toxic elements.
 Those are harmful to them.
-Below are a few such harmful elements.
+Below are a few harmful elements.

 It is an active pain reliever like Tylon.
 Excess usage can turn into acetaminophen poisoning.
 Usually, a problem appears when the dosage exceeds 100 mg/kg.
-Even a single dose can poison toy breed or pups.
+Even a single dose can poison toy breeds or pups.